luccaugusto/Arroiz/README.md

 ## How to use this
 - clone the repo and run the synchome script, located on .scripts folder
-- install all programs from essentials and progs.txt
+- install all programs from essentials.md and progs.md
 - run mkfontdir to update fonts
 - create crontab with scripts cronbat and datelog
 - reboot

-progs.txt is a list with all programs i have installed, run "cat progs.txt | sudo pacman -S --needed -" to install all of them at once
+progs.txt is a list with all programs i have installed, run "cat progs.txt | sudo pacman -S -" to install all of them at once

 ## Config files you will find here:
 + .vimrc